walokra/osx-dev-playbook/README.md

 ### dotfiles

-My dotfiles (https://github.com/walokra/dotfiles) are also installed into the current user's home directory under .dotfiles, including the .osx dotfile for configuring Mac OS X for ease of use.
+My [dotfiles](https://github.com/walokra/dotfiles) are also installed into the current user's home directory under .dotfiles, including the .osx dotfile for configuring Mac OS X for ease of use.
 To use them, cd into ~/.dotfiles and `bash source bootstrap.sh`.
 To set sensible OS X defaults run also `bash ./.osx`.

 ### Services

-- (asimov)[https://github.com/stevegrunwell/asimov]: exclude project dependencies from Time Machine. `sudo brew services start asimov`
+- [asimov](https://github.com/stevegrunwell/asimov): exclude project dependencies from Time Machine. `sudo brew services start asimov`